Patient and public involvement

 However, members of the panel do not have to take part in any of the activities they are offered.

 If you are a person living with dementia, someone caring for a person with dementia or an interested member of the public, and would like more information about joining the volunteer panel see the information sheet and sign-up form.
-Access an audio version of the information sheet.

 If you have any questions about the volunteer panel please do get in touch: